 In the ancient Greek language, feta means “slice”.
 In fact, feta cheese is a brined, soft, and white cheese with high content of nutritions and calcium.

-Thanks to the main component of milk from goats and sheep milk raised in Greek grass, feta cheese possesses the unique crumbly texture and the distinctive tangy, salty flavor.
+Due to it mainly containing milk from goats and sheeps raised in Greek grass, feta cheese possesses the distinctive tangy, salty flavor and the unique crumbly texture.
 It is made in blocks and has a very solid feel.
 Nevertheless, it is crumbled and very creamy when eaten.

-People love to add feta cheese to many salad and pasta recipes, owing to its unique and delish taste.
-It is also used in many Mediterranean cuisines, ranging from appetizers to desserts.
-However, this item is often treated in a salty brine for at least six months before it can be used for food making.
+People love to add feta cheese to salad and pasta recipes, owing to its unique and delish taste.
+It is also used in many Greek cuisines, ranging from appetizers to desserts.
+However, you need to put feta cheese in a salty brine for at least six months before using it for food.

 Feta Cheese Making Process